We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 P3 Cycles Track gives you a trendy fixie design with deep wheels and an attractive paint job.
 It’s a modern single-speed/fixie commuter bike that delivers a high-quality build at an affordable price.

-This bike makes cycling simple thanks to its minimalistic approach without any gears or derailleurs.
+This best fixed gear bike makes cycling simple thanks to its minimalistic approach without any gears or derailleurs.
 All you get is a single-speed/fixie drivetrain, a good-old coaster brake, and front and rear rim brakes.

 P3 Cycles Track is simplistic yet trendy, as well as comfortable yet nimble and speedy.